AD757/ad757/README.md

 # Alladin Daher <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-Documenting my journey as a developer.
+Follow me around as I document my journey as a developer and learn new tech! 🚀&nbsp;

 ## About
 Dedicated and creative Frontend Web Developer.
 With my creativity, education and experience I love to develop and build websites and applications 🌎&nbsp;